chaddjohnson/greatupsells/README.md

    1. `ELASTICSEARCH_ROOT_PASSWORD` (the Elasticsearch "elastic" user password)
    1. `ELASTICSEARCH_APP_PASSWORD` (the Elasticsearch "app" user password)
    1. `PRIVATE_KEY` (an SSH private key for a key pair that has access to the EC2 servers)
+1. Trigger deployments in the order shown below.
+1. Add name servers to domain registrar settings once `infrastructure` setup has run.

 ### Triggering